limsko/moodle-filter_slider/README.md

 Release notes
 =========================

-*1.0
+* 1.0.1 Fixed missing block_base class during page edit.
-This is first release of this filter.
+* 1.0 This is first release of this filter.

 Requirements